Contributing

 If you need a custom backend:

-2. Consider if existing backends (ubi, aqua, npm, pipx, etc.) can meet your needs
+- Consider if existing backends (github, aqua, npm, pipx, etc.) can meet your needs

-3. Create a plugin - use the plugin system to create plugins for private/custom tools without core changes
+- Create a plugin - use the plugin system to create plugins for private/custom tools without core changes.
+Start with the mise-tool-plugin-template for a quick setup

-Most tool installation needs can be met by existing backends, especially ubi for GitHub releases and aqua for comprehensive package management.
+Most tool installation needs can be met by existing backends, especially github for GitHub releases and aqua for comprehensive package management.

 Backends are mise's abstraction for different tool installation methods.
 Each backend implements the Backend trait to provide consistent functionality across different installation systems.